defeo/aws/_tutorials/websockets.md

    API, dynamically present the user list in the browser as a `<table>` containing one row per user.

-   Test using private navigation and several browsers.
+   Test using several tabs.
 You can also ask a fried to connect to your app.

    **Hint:** for convenience, it is best to write a function, say `createUserList`, that takes the list of users as input and returns